-Craig J. Zucker is a Democratic state legislator from Maryland’s 14th District, which contains more than 126,000 residents.
-He was first elected to the Maryland House of Delegates in 2010, and is now serving his second term.
-He is a member of the powerful House Appropriations Committee, where he serves as chairman of the Health and Human Resources Subcommittee, as well as serving on the Capital Budget Subcommittee, the Oversight Committee on Pensions, the Oversight Committee on Personnel, the Spending Affordability Committee and the Joint Committee on Pensions.
-He also serves as the House Chairman for the Joint Audit Committee.
+Craig J. Zucker is a Democratic state senator from Maryland’s 14th District, which contains more than 126,000 residents.
+He was appointed to the Maryland State Senate on February 4th, 2016, to fill a vacancy that was created.
+Craig serves on the influential Senate Education, Health, and Environmental Affairs Committee.
+Craig the was first elected to the Maryland House of Delegates in 2010.
+While in the House, he served on the powerful House Appropriations Committee and served as chairman of the Health and Human Resources Subcommittee, as well as serving on the Capital Budget Subcommittee, the Oversight Committee on Pensions, the Oversight Committee on Personnel, the Spending Affordability Committee and the Joint Committee on Pensions.
+He also served as the House Chairman for the Joint Audit Committee.